FINANCIAL AID

 Silver Medallion

-Awarded to a full-time Indigenous student in the Environmental Resource Technology program from one of the local Bands; based on academic achievement and financial need.
-The Awards Adjudication Committee will determine the recipient.
+Awarded to a full-time Indigenous student in the Environmental Resources Technology program from one of the local Bands; based on academic achievement and financial need.

 Mercer Scholarship